Skip to Content

 Sam Oum working the grill at Kreung Kitchen.
 Photo by Hadley Tomicki for L.A.
 TACO.

-Despite having no background in cooking and feeling fairly disconnected from his heritage, he wondered if he could not do something about it.
+Despite having no background in cooking and feeling fairly disconnected from his heritage, he wondered if he could do something about it.

 Kreung Kitchen's tent, with two employees making plates of barbecue